jcseeley/trivia/README.md

 ## Description

-Click "Get Questions to display four trivia questions.
+Click "Get Questions!" to display four trivia questions.
 Click on the question text to reveal the answer!

 ## Setup/Installation Requirements